Director Cheatle Resigns And State Police Testimony

 So I think we need to learn as much as possible from you.

-I I will say, as a note of departure, I don't think I from what I've heard, you have made pretty clear the Pennsylvania State Police didn't do anything wrong.
+I will say as a note of departure, I don't think, from what I've heard, you've made pretty clear the Pennsylvania State Police didn't do anything wrong.

 I don't know whether Butler County ESU might have done something wrong.

-But it's clear to me as a bell that Secret Service, and that's everyone's characterized it as a colossal failure, because it's obvious to everyone concerned that that's the case.
+But it's clear to me as a bell that Secret Service, and that's everyone's characterized as a colossal failure because it's obvious to everyone concerned that that's the case.

-Do I understand that the two Butler ESU officers who one hoisted the other to the roof line where the uh crooks turned to the presentation?
+Do I understand that the two Butler ESU officers who one hoisted the other to the roof line where the crooks turned the same agency as this?

-Those were two different ESU officers than the ones that originally spotted the first from the site.
+Those were two different ESU officers than the ones that originally spotted troops from the South.

 They were two separate municipal officers who were tasked with a different responsibility.

-I would speculate as an example to say a traffic post or a uh Understood.
+I would speculate as an example to say a traffic post or a and they responded.

 I don't know again the specifics as to how they were alerted.

-But just to be clear, they were too small.
+But just to be clear, they were too.

-The ESU, the Butler ESU officers who honestly, I'll just stop talking to the trooper and bring those motherfuckers in immediately.
+the esu the butler esu officers who honestly i'll just stop talking to this trooper and bring those motherfuckers in immediately From the second floor of the AGR building.

 That is my understanding, yes, sir.